dfreilich/summaries/CleanCode.md

 > Nothing can be quite so helpful as a well-placed comment.
 Nothing can clutter up a module more than frivolous dogmatic comments.
 Nothing can be quite so damaging as an old crufty comment that propagates lies and misinformation. (p.
 53)

 > Comments are, at best, a necessary evil.
 If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much - perhaps not at all. (p.
 54)

+### Chapter 5: Formatting
+> When people look under the hood, we want them to be impressed with the neatness, consistency, and attention to detail that they perceive.
+We want them to be struck by the orderliness.
+We want their eyebrows to rise as they scroll through the modules.
+We want them to perceive that professionals have been at work.
+If, instead, they see a scrambled mass of code that looks like it was written by a bevy of drunken sailors, then they are likely to conclude that the same inattention to detail pervades every other aspect of the project. (p.
+75)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)